 Some senior dogs arrive at a state of homelessness when they are very, very old or when they have serious health challenges.
 They are not good candidates for placement into an ordinary home, where their health issues can be demanding and they may not be expected to live very long.
 It takes a very special person to offer "fospice" care (a blend of foster/hospice) for such a senior, especially knowing that it will be necessary to see the dog through to euthanasia at the appropriate time.
 More info......

 Ready to get started on your fostering adventure?
-Here are lists of agencies at which your offer of help will be more than welcome:
+Here are lists and apps to find agencies at which your offer of help will be more than welcome:

-- Seniors-Only Rescue Groups and Sanctuaries — These organizations will have dogs as young as seven years and sometimes into their teens.
-In addition to adoption, there will be opportunities for foster care and “hospice” care.
+- Senior Rescue Groups and Sanctuaries -- These organizations will have dogs as young as seven years and sometimes into their teens.
+In addition to adoption, there will be opportunities for foster care and "hospice" care.

-- Shelters, Other Rescue Groups — These organizations will have dogs of all ages, but have also made a commitment to do all they can to adopt out the seniors who come their way.
-They will usually start their “senior” category at seven years.
+- Rescue Groups -- These organizations will have dogs of all ages, but have also made a commitment to do all they can to adopt out the seniors who come their way.
+They will usually start their "senior" category at seven years.

-- Breed Rescue Groups –These organizations are focused on rescue of a specific breed and will have dogs of all ages, including seniors.
+- Breed Rescue Groups --These organizations are focused on rescue of seniors of a specific breed.